One of the great joys of walking in France is the photographic opportunities that are available.

 The ancient Régordane walk from le Puy to St-Gilles, followed by a traverse of the coastal plain of the Languedoc to the foot of the Cathar Way, which we did not attempt due to the heat

-A walk from Millau in the south, crossing many of the great west-flowing rivers of France, to the Vienne, which we then followed downstream until it flowed into the Loire.
-We walked a couple of days down the Loire to finish the excursion (142 photos).
+A walk heading north from Millau, crossing many of the great west-flowing rivers of France, to the Vienne, which we then followed downstream until it flowed into the Loire, and finally a couple of days going down the Loire

 We hope you enjoy them.